pmsmith0491/test-game/README.md

 # test-game
-Test game for Learning Unity during Independent Study
+This is a test game for Learning Unity during Independent Study

+Everything included here is for learning purposes only.